matthew-eads/sudoku/README.md

 The algorithms and results are discussed in more detail in sudoku.pdf

-Many features of this solver were provided by Prof. Anself Blumer (the solver was an assignment for his AI class)
+Many features of this solver were provided by Prof. Anselm Blumer (the solver was an assignment for his AI class)